Adoptive Couple v. Baby Girl: Opinion of the Court

-Alito noted that three provisions of the ICWA were relevant to the case, § 1912(f), § 1912(d), and § 1915(a).
+Alito noted that three provisions of the ICWA were relevant to the case: § 1912(f), § 1912(d), and § 1915(a).
 He also noted it is undisputed under South Carolina law that Brown would not be able to object to the adoption.
 Alito stated that the heightened standard required under § 1912(f) does not apply when the parent in question never had custody of the child, focusing on the phrase "continued custody" in the statute.
 Alito continued that § 1912(d) does not require remedial efforts be made when the parent did not have custody.
 Since Brown never had either physical or legal custody, no remedial efforts were required.
 Finally, § 1915(a) does not prevent a non-Indian couple from adopting when no preferred individuals or entities have formally sought to adopt the child.
 To find otherwise, Alito concluded, would allow Brown to "play his ICWA trump card at the eleventh hour to override the mother's decision and the child's best interests."

 Concurring opinions

 Justice Thomas

 Justice Clarence Thomas issued a concurring opinion.
 Thomas believed that the canon of constitutional avoidance required the outcome reached by the majority.
-Contending that there was no constitutional authority for Congress to enact the ICWA, Thomas disagreed with the Court's precedents holding Congress has "plenary power" over Indian affairs and read the Indian Commerce Clause as applying to only trade relations with tribes.
-Since the application of the ICWA to the adoption would be unconstitutional, and the result of the majority avoids this issue, Thomas concurred with the majority.
+Contending that there was no constitutional authority for Congress to enact the ICWA, Thomas disagreed with the Court's precedents holding Congress has "plenary power" over Indian affairs, and read the Indian Commerce Clause as applying to only trade relations with tribes.
+Since the application of the ICWA to the adoption would be unconstitutional, and the result of the majority avoided this issue, Thomas concurred with the majority.

 Justice Breyer

 Justice Stephen Breyer also issued a very short concurring opinion.
 Breyer stated that since the ICWA does not address how to treat absentee fathers, the Court's decision may be too broad.
-He also noted that the preferential placement order required under § 1915(a) could be changed by the tribe under § 1915(c) and a tribe could, by resolution, grant the absentee father a place in preferential placement.
+He also noted that the preferential placement order required under § 1915(a) could be changed by the tribe under § 1915(c), and a tribe could, by resolution, grant the absentee father a place in preferential placement.